Syllabus

 Learning Objectives

-KNOWLEDGE AND UNDERSTANDING: Students should master the mathematical tools of dynamic optimization including dynamic programming.
-These technical skills will be needed for an understanding of the mechanisms driving economic growth, saving and investment in productive asset.
+***Knowledge and understanding: Students will master the mathematical tools of dynamic optimization, including dynamic programming.
+These technical skills will be applied to economics for an understanding of the mechanisms driving economic growth, saving and investment in productive asset.
 These skills will be also used for the study of the business cycle in Macroeconomics II.

 Prerequisites